-These eyelid bumps are similar to pimples, but with one major difference.

-While pimples can happen around your eyes, if you're dealing with a bump directly on the eyelid (especially on your lash line anywhere) or right underneath it, acne probably isn't your issue.
+These eyelid bumps are similar to pimples, but with one major difference: While pimples can happen around your eyes, if you're dealing with what looks like a pimple directly on the eyelid (especially on your lash line anywhere) or right underneath it, acne probably isn't your issue.
 "A 'stye' is not really a pimple because pimples on the face form in different glands.
 These are specialized eyelid glands," Dr. Glass says.